Make it Thrive Podcast: The Small Stuff Counts

-There’s a lot of red tape when it comes to corporate cultures, but was your biggest frustration about company culture or lack of culture in those types of organisations?
+There’s a lot of red tape when it comes to corporate cultures, but what was your biggest frustration about company culture or lack of culture in those types of organisations?

 I think it’s a big cliché, but there’s no doubt that I was a really small part of a massive machine, and sometimes I felt like we weren’t particularly well looked after because it’s easy for anything to be somebody else’s problem.
 I found it quite difficult to get things done and to get things changed.
 Even if everyone was saying, “This needs to change,” often you’d have to take something to a committee or get it approved by a management team or something like that.

 I went through quite a difficult recruitment process when I joined one employer.
 Maybe that should be a lesson not to go for that, but I think that’s part of being in a really large organisation.
 It’s just quite difficult to get anything done and get the information that you need, so quite a few frustrations, I suppose.

 I think onboarding’s a really good one to be frustrated about.
 I know so many people say it is the first impression of working for that company and it’s so difficult because during the recruitment process everybody’s trying to look their best.
 The candidates are trying to look their best, the employer’s trying to look their best and perhaps that leads to a misunderstanding when it comes to onboarding because the expectations are so different.